fudab/fudab.github.io/covid-19/china.md

 #### Incubation Seed

-We first consider the incubation seed $E_i(0)$ of province $i$.
+We first consider the incubation seed $E(0)$.
 Here we calculate the cumulative migration index from the epicenter Hubei to any other province between January 1, 2020 (the earliest date for which migration data are accessible from \textbf{Baidu Qianxi}) and January 14 (right before the official record of confirmed cases became available).

 <table align="center">
   <tr>